Current research projects /Completed research projects /

 Impact

-Immunotherapy is widely seen as the most promising avenue for improving survival in patients with malignant brain tumours.
-In order to deliver this survival benefit it is necessary to overcome the barrier presented by tumour-supportive TAMs.
+In order to deliver this survival benefit, however, it is necessary to overcome the barrier presented by the tumour-supportive TAMs.
 By using cells that are harvested directly from patients, the team will be able to accurately recapitulate the biology and behaviour of these cells, ensuring the relevance of their work to human patients and facilitating translation towards new treatments that in future could help people like Theo, who died at the age of 50, just five months after being diagnosed with glioblastoma.

 About the research team

-Dr Bulstrode also runs a lab at the Cambridge Stem Cell Institute, where he pursues his interest in precise brain targeting approaches, and has established the tools, techniques and collaborations necessary to successfully carry out this ambitious project.
+Dr Harry Bulstrode is a neurosurgeon at Addenbrooke’s Hospital in Cambridge, where he treats patients with brain tumours and movement disorders.
+He also runs a lab at the Cambridge Stem Cell Institute, where he pursues his interest in precise brain targeting approaches, and has established the tools, techniques and collaborations necessary to successfully carry out this ambitious project.